Equity Research Report

 A market analyst will perform stock valuation models using information such as previous financial data and market analysis.
 Analysts may use more than one valuation model to calculate the value of a company's shares or assets.

+Absolute valuation models determine a business or asset's intrinsic worth.
 Relative equity valuation methods determine how much one firm or asset is worth in relation to another.
-Price/sales, Price/earnings, and Price/cash flow are the foundation for relative values.
+Price/sales, Price/earnings, and Price/cash flow are the foundations for relative values.

 8. Recommendations

-A buy, hold or sell recommendation made by a stock research analyst.
+A buy, hold, or sell recommendation made by a stock research analyst.
 The analyst will also provide investors with a target price that indicates where they anticipate the stock to be in a year.

 Note